-A Whitelist is a list of authorized WLAN devices, which are allowed to or be a component of the WLAN Access System, and the configuration which they are expected to operate.
-The authorized wireless network devices, include the wireless clients, APs and WIPS devices that are deployed as part of the WLAN Access System and must be documented in a Whitelist and included in the WIDS.
-Additionally, the Service Set Identifiers (SSIDs) of the Whitelisted APs, the channels those SSIDs broadcasting, authorized authentication method of the authorized network, and the encryption method of the authorized network must all be documented in the WIDS.
-All Whitelisted wireless network devices must have their bandwidth usage, connection status, association, number of connected devices, authentication status and, time usage monitored and tracked by the WIDS.
+A Allowlist is a list of authorized WLAN devices, which are allowed to, or be a component of, the WLAN Access System, and the configuration which they are expected to operate.
+The authorized wireless network devices, include the wireless clients, APs and WIPS devices that are deployed as part of the WLAN Access System and must be documented in a Allowlist and included in the WIDS.
+Additionally, the Service Set Identifiers (SSIDs) of the Allowlisted APs, the channels those SSIDs broadcasting, authorized authentication method of the authorized network, and the encryption method of the authorized network must all be documented in the WIDS.
+All Allowlisted wireless network devices must have their bandwidth usage, connection status, association, number of connected devices, authentication status and, time usage monitored and tracked by the WIDS.

 All frames between the authorized APs and authorized clients must be monitored by the WIDS and analyzed for any malicious or anomalous traffic.
 Additionally, the system must monitor whether or not there are any frame types or subtypes going between any authorized wireless network devices and any unauthorized devices.
 The WIDS must log any traffic that is detected between authorized and unauthorized devices.
-If authorized wireless network devices are detected deviating from the documented Whitelisted information, such as using an unauthorized channel, broadcasting an unauthorized SSID (including hidden SSID), association to an unauthorized SSID, deviating from an authorized association method, or not using the authorized encryption method, they must be logged, and a notification created of the deviation from normal operation.
-A log and notification must be made by the system when a peer-to-peer connection or wireless bridge, as seen in Figure 12, is made by any authorized client device to either an authorized or unauthorized client as this behavior can circumvent the security of the WLAN Access System and potentially give other devices unauthorized access to the network.
+If authorized wireless network devices are detected deviating from the documented Allowlisted information, such as using an unauthorized channel, broadcasting an unauthorized SSID (including hidden SSID), association to an unauthorized SSID, deviating from an authorized association method, or not using the authorized encryption method, they must be logged, and a notification created of the deviation from normal operation.
+As shown in Figure 11, a log and notification must be made by the system when a peer-to-peer connections, ad-hoc networks or wireless bridges are made by any authorized client device to either an authorized or unauthorized client as this behavior can circumvent the security of the WLAN Access System and potentially give other devices unauthorized access to the network.